OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 ===================

-A list of AcclaimBadge objects that are awarded to learners upon successful completion of the course.
+A list of AcclaimBadge objects that are awarded to learners upon successful completion of the course

 Objects with a ``Class`` property of ``AcclaimBadge`` and a ``MimeType`` of ``application/vnd.nextthought.acclaim.badge`` have